 - Change bed linen as soon as it becomes soiled

 Treatment of malodorous wounds is typically aimed at treating the underlying infection or debridement of the devitalized tissue responsible for the odor.
-While topical or systemic antibiotics may be effective, it is difficult to reach the necessary concentration of antibiotic at the infection site.
+While topical or systemic antibiotics may be effective, it is difficult to reach the necessary concentration of antibiotics at the infection site.
 One formulation that has found wide use in the wound care community is metronidazole gel or powder, which even though it is most effective against anaerobic bacteria may have some effect on a range of aerobic organisms at the concentrations typically used.
-As for debridement of devitalized wound tissue, a variety of debridement products are available, including maggot debridement therapy.

 Holloway S. Recognising and treating the causes of chronic malodorous wounds.
 Nursing Times. http://www.nursingtimes.net/recognising-and-treating-the-causes-of-chron....
 Published March 1, 2004.
 Accessed July 28, 2017.